-The mechanical equipment within each facility would be housed in noise attenuating buildings including the natural gas generator systems.
-Noise levels from facilities (pump stations and hydro stations) operating within sound attenuating enclosures are not likely to be greater than 60 dBA outside the perimeter fencing.
+The mechanical equipment within each facility is assumed to be housed in noise attenuating structures.
+Noise levels from facilities (pump stations and hydro stations) operating within sound attenuating enclosures are not likely to be greater than 60 dBA outside the site.